 So give yourself a break, Ren Yin.
 There’s no need to be so hard on yourself.
 You’re further along than you think.

 As always, a final caveat.
 Without the ability to see the full chart, I must stress that the suggestions in this article are broad recommendations based on a single pillar.

-Want to find out if you have the Ren Chen pillar somewhere in your chart?
+Are you a Ren Yin Day Master?
 Plot your Bazi Chart with this free resource (registration required) https://bazibz.masteryacademy.com/.

 CONNECT WITH ME

 Check out my YouTube Channel

 Book an Appointment